 ‘Finding sanity: John Cade, lithium and the taming of bipolar disorder’ (review of De Moore and Westmore), Honest History, 3 November 2016

-Janet Wilson* reviews a new book by Greg de Moore and Ann Westmore
+Janet Wilson reviews Finding Sanity, a new book by Greg de Moore and Ann Westmore

 John Frederick Joseph Cade was born in Horsham in 1912.
 He was the eldest son of a country general practitioner in the southern Mallee region of Victoria and followed his father into the medical profession.
 His father, David Cade, had returned from his service as a field ambulance medico in France and at Gallipoli in World War I with ‘war weariness’ and, finding himself unable to return to the heavy demands of a country general practice, accepted a government position with the Lunacy Department at Beechworth Hospital for the Insane.
 At that time such appointments were live-in positions so John and his brothers spent much of their childhood on the premises of first Beechworth, then Sunbury Asylum and Mont Park Mental Hospitals, their father’s subsequent appointments.

 Not only did John Cade follow his father into medicine, he also – after spending a little time in paediatrics as his intended speciality – switched to psychiatry; his first appointment was as a Victorian Department of Mental Hygiene medical officer at Beechworth in 1936.
 Cade then enlisted in World War II, was captured at the fall of Singapore and spent the rest of the war imprisoned at Changi, where, as well as general medical duties, he was responsible for a small secure ward for Australian and British prisoners with psychiatric disorders.
 It was perhaps this period that firmly convinced Cade that an underlying physical or chemical problem was the basis for much mental illness.